Exomoons of Circumbinary Planets: DISCUSSION

 \subsubsection{Additional Planets}

-We assume that a single planet + moon system is created at a distance of 1-5 AU from the binary, and allowed to migrate inwards unimpeded by any other planets.
-The addition of other planets, in particular more massive ones, would likely lead to increased instability.
-A particular effect would be on ploonets, which are often dropped off at wide orbitals which could be vulnerable to destabilization by other bodies.
+We assume that a stellar binary only hosts one fully formed planet-moon system at the beginning of the planetary migration.
+The planet's inward migration is unimpeded by any other planets.
+The addition of other planets, in particular more massive ones, would likely lead to increased instability \citep{martin2022runninggauntletsurvival}.
+Such destabilizing effects would be more pronounced on ploonets, most of which remain in a wide orbit exterior to their former host planet.